jisaacstone/urbanmountain/urbanism_books.markdown

   title="The Affordable City"
   author="Shane Phillips"
   rating="A-"
-  description="A list of policies on how to make a city more affordable."
+  description="A list of policies on how to make a city more affordable.
+Simple and practical"
   %}

 {% include book.html